Skip to content

 BEHIND_PROXY false Yes Change to true if behind reverse proxy

-ENVIRONMENT production Yes "production" and "development" allowed. "development" allows connections from localhost:8080 and localhost:5173 at the CORS level
+ENVIRONMENT production Yes production, demo and development allowed. development allows connections from localhost:8080 and localhost:5173 at the CORS level. demo equals to production except it does not return user sessions

 SMTP_HOST No default set Yes The SMTP host of your email provider.
 Example smtp.protonmail.ch